Large Language Model Unlearning: Ablation Studies

 We compare our unlearning algorithm to the standard RLHF.
 However, keep in mind that in this case we already assume RLHF has access to the expensively collected positive samples (as well as negative samples) while our algorithm only has negative samples.
 Therefore, the comparison has already put our method in a disadvantaged position.
 Nevertheless, we still show that our method can achieve better alignment performance with only a fraction of computational cost despite that we only have negative samples.

-We use unlearning harmfulness as an example.
-We run RLHF with DeepSpeed framework~\citep{rasley2020deepspeed} on PKU-SafeRLHF data.
+Using unlearning harmfulness as an example, we perform RLHF on PKU-SafeRLHF data.
 The LLM is OPT-1.3B and the hyperparameters in RLHF are mostly default.
 We run both SFT (supervised fine-tuning) and full RLHF pipeline (SFT + reward model training + Proximal Policy Optimization~\citep{schulman2017proximal}).
 We report the run time on a single NVIDIA A100 SXM4 80 GB GPU in Figure~\ref{fig:rlhf_cost}.
 Our unlearning algorithm only needs about 2\% of the time required for the full RLHF pipeline, with a comparable cost to mere finetuning.

 Table~\ref{tab:rlhf-results} shows the evaluation results compared to RLHF.
 Unlearning can achieve a lower harmful rate compared to the full RLHF, and a far lower harmful rate than SFT.
 This result is worth highlighting given we do not even use positive samples and with only 2\% of the computational time.